-Raspberry Pi 4 Model B review: Back, and better than ever > > Thermal issues aside, this is one seriously tasty Pi > > Raspberry Pi 4 Model B review: Design
+Raspberry Pi 4 Model B review: Back, and better than ever

+Thermal issues aside, this Raspberry Pi 4 is one tasty device

+Raspberry Pi 4 Model B review: Design

 Let's get the obvious out of the way first.
 The latest addition to the Pi family looks near-identical to its siblings.
 It follows the same footprint as the Pi 3, using a board of the same size and weight.
 Beyond a first glance, you'll see that the port layout has had a bit of an overhaul.